 Capital One SavorOne Dining Rewards

-The Capital One SavorOne Dining Rewards card also offers a 0% rate on balance transfers and purchases for the first 15 months with no annual fee.
+The Capital One SavorOne Dining Rewards card also offers a 0% rate on balance transfers and

 Capital One Cards Offering 0% APR on New Purchases